-Through the series of these tutorials we have seen how to create releases, cycles, requirements, tests and test sets in ALM.
-We also saw how we can establish logical relationships among these entities to make metric collection as well as traceability an inbuilt activity in our testing process.
+Through the series of these tutorials, we have seen how to create releases, cycles, requirements, tests and test sets in ALM.
+We also saw how we can establish logical relationships among these entities to make the metric collection as well as traceability an inbuilt activity in our testing process.

 You can check all these tutorials listed in our first QC tutorial here.